Madared/Result/README.md

     public Result Process(decimal amount) => _order
         .PayOrder(amount)
-        .Map(UpdateUserFunds)
+        .Do(UpdateUserFunds)
-        .Map(SendCustomerInvoice); // If any of the operations fail it will return a failed result
+        .Do(SendCustomerInvoice); // If any of the operations fail it will return a failed result

     public Result SendCustomerInvoice() => // send invoice;